shopware/docs/guides/plugins/plugins/api/custom-pricing.md

 The API interface exposed by this module allows the user to operate a set of commands which will enable the granular ''overriding'' of prices via an external data repository or ERP system.
-This is achieved by defining a custom relationship between a current price and one of the following entities Customer.
+This is achieved by defining a custom relationship between the current price and one of the following entities:
+- Customer

 ### Pre-requisites and setup

 As Custom Pricing is part of the Commercial plugin, it requires an existing Shopware 6 installation and the activated Shopware 6 Commercial plugin on top.
 This plugin Commercial plugin can be installed as per the familiar [install instructions](guides/plugins/plugins/plugin-base-guide#install-your-plugin).
-In addition, Custom Prices need to be activated within your merchant's account.
+In addition, the `Custom Prices` feature needs to be activated within the relevant merchant account.

 ## Working with the API route

-To create, alter and delete customer-specific prices, you can use the API endpoint `/api/_action/product-customer-price`.
-As like with any other admin request in Shopware, you first need to take care of authenticating yourself.
+To create, alter and/or delete customer-specific prices, you can use the API endpoint `/api/_action/product-customer-price`.
+As like with any other admin request in Shopware, you first need to authenticate yourself.
 Therefore, please head over to the
 [authentication guide](https://shopware.stoplight.io/docs/admin-api/ZG9jOjEwODA3NjQx-authentication) for details.

-Apart from that, the Custom Pricing API interface models itself upon the interface of the sync API, so you will be able to package your requests similarly, see our [API documentation](https://shopware.stoplight.io/docs/admin-api).
+Otherwise, the Custom Pricing API interface models itself upon the interface of the sync API, so you will be able to package your requests similarly, see our [API documentation](https://shopware.stoplight.io/docs/admin-api).

 {% hint style="info" %}
-You can use the route with single `upsert` and `delete` actions or even combine those in a single request.
-This way, you can pack several different commands inside one sync API request, and each of them would be executed independent and isolate
+You can use the route with single `upsert` and `delete` actions or even combine those in a single request: you can pack several different commands inside one sync API request, and each of them is executed in an independent and isolated way
 {% endhint %}

 So, it's not surprising that the request body looks like a familiar sync request.
 In the payload for the `upsert` action, you pass the following data:
 * `productId`: The product whose price should be overwritten
-* `customerId`: The customer for whom we'd like to have a custom price for
+* `customerId`: The customer for whom we will assign a custom price
 * `price`: The new custom price you want to use.
-It's defined by how you're familiar when working with prices in Shopware.

 This way, we come to use a payload as seen in the example below:
 ```json